FREE UK SHIPPING OVER £35 | KLARNA OVER £35

 Even though there are general guidelines to follow when it comes to skincare much of it is still individual trial and error in the end - just be patient with your skin and you will find what works for you.

-One idea is to keep notes and track the effects of different products on your skin.
-This will help you identify which ingredients and formulations give you the most significant improvements, at least in the beginning while you’re figuring things out.
+This will help you identify which ingredients and formulations give you the most significant improvements, at least in the beginning while you’re figuring things out but it may not be something you'd want to do or have the time for.

 Focus on the basic, essential steps like cleansing, hydration, moisturisation and sunscreen so you can support and strengthen your skin barrier.